fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

 Model
 ******************************************
 InceptionTime is an ensemble model.
-The only difference between the models in the ensemble is in the initial values of the weights, while the model architecture and hyperparameters stay the same.
+The only difference between the models in the ensemble is in the initial values of the weights, which are sampled from the Glorot uniform distribution, while the model architecture and hyperparameters are the same.

 The models consist of a stack of Inception blocks.
 Each block includes three convolutional layers with kernel sizes of 10, 20 and 40 and a max pooling layer.